-5.5 Invoke DRC (Design-rule-check) on the Design
+4.5 Invoke DRC on the Design

-The Design Rules Check runs automatically when you generate your SmartDesign; the results appear in the Reports tab.
-You can also initiate a Design Rules Check by clicking on the Design Rule Check Icon of the SmartDesign Canvas Icons.
+The DRC runs automatically when you generate your SmartDesign; the results appear in the Reports tab.
+You can also initiate a DRC by clicking on the Design Rule Check icon of the SmartDesign Canvas Icons.

-For more information on running and understanding the results of the DRC, see "Appendix C - DRC Check" on page 50.
+For more information about running and understanding DRC results, see DRC Check.

-5.6 Generate the Top-Level Component
+4.6 Generate the Top-Level Component